Skip to content

 Ultimately, though cloud computing is a secure environment to store data, it is also an added target for hackers.
 Skilled hackers see these opportunities as a dream come true because sensitive data is all stored in one location.
 Hackers are resorting to malware attacks on servers, which can cause businesses to lose a great deal of data.
 The best defense is to ensure data is backed up.
 The advantage of a secure cloud platform is the ability to create a secure backup so that in the event of a hack, your firm can restore their data onto a secure server.

-In order to maintain great security and continue to take advantages of cloud computing, organizations must understand the strategies necessary to recover from possible breaches and provide extensive training to limit human error.
+In order to maintain great security and continue to take advantage of cloud computing, organizations must understand the strategies necessary to recover from possible breaches and provide extensive training to limit human error.

 eBook-PCI-DSS-Compliance-Guide